45 Career Overall Rank

 While Sandra Holmes played an important role in supporting Yirawala during the later part of his career as a painter, it is interesting to note that seven of the top eight results for his works have been for paintings created prior to their agreement over the distribution of his works.
 This may make some sense, given her fastidious accumulation of his paintings into such a large permanent collection which was later sold to the NGA.
-His ten highest records range from $22,800 to $49,850 of which two were sold in 1997 and two in 1998 and it is likely that, other than truly spectacular images, Yirawala’s works are no more valuable now than they were ten years ago.
+His ten highest records range from $25,620 to $64,800, of which two were sold in 1997 and one in 1998.
+It is likely that, other than truly spectacular images, Yirawala’s works are no more valuable now than they were ten years ago.
 By way of example, a large bark for this artist measuring 128 x 53 cm in size, entitled Sacred Bird c.1965, sold in Sotheby’s June 1998 sale for $26,450 and yet only received $17,250 when offered for sale again two years later.
-In comparison Yirawala’ssecond highest priced painting, the quirky 10 Mimih’s c.
+In comparison Yirawala’s second highest priced painting, the quirky 10 Mimih’s c.
 1959, is full of movement and joyous expression.
 This smaller work, 87.5 x 59.5 cm, showed an increase of $22,600 over its 1999 price at Sotheby’s when it achieved $49,850 in their July 2003 sale.
 The collector, who more than doubled his money in just three years would have been very happy indeed.

-During the years when no less than five of his works were sold at auction, the average prices peaked in 1997 at $18,400, and then in 2003 at $23,908.
+During the 2 years when no less than five of his works were sold at auction, the average prices peaked in 1997 at $18,400, and then at $23,908 in 2003.
 These spikes in prices in 2003 and 1997 were principally due to his two highest results occurring during each of those years.
 With the effect of these discounted, his prices have remained remarkably stable throughout the period.
-In 1998 the average fell to $14,704 followed by $14,390 in the following year before the 2003 peak.
-Prices fell once more to an average $14,975 in 2004 with three paintings passed in.

 Yirawala was a master technician and the condition of most of his bark paintings is extremely good.
-His 2008 results reinforce the fact that reselling a bark that was bought in the 1997-1998 period is definitely not advisable at the present time.
-However, such is the calibre of this artist that if offered at reasonable estimates, it may well be the right time to buy one of his better barks.
+Such is the calibre of this artist that jjst about any of his works, when offered at reasonable estimates, are highly desirable purchases.
+There realy is never a bad time to buy one of Yirawala's better barks.
 There has been a recent surge in the value of a number of currently practicing bark painters and it is only a matter of time before the work of Yirawala and other great bark painters of the period are reassessed, sparking a hike in the value of their works.
+They are that undervalued.

 Holmes, S. le Brun.
 1992.
 Yirawala Painter of the Dreaming.
 Sydney.
 Hodder & Stoughton .